 To obtain a verification as required by 28 TAC §19.1719, call 1-800-842-1792.

-The program for participating care providers emphasizes best practice guidelines to help prevent the onset of clinical diabetes and to treat diabetes, including diet, lifestyle, physical exercise and fitness, and early diagnosis and treatment.
+The program for participating health care providers emphasizes best practice guidelines to help prevent the onset of clinical diabetes and to treat diabetes, including diet, lifestyle, physical exercise and fitness, and early diagnosis and treatment.
 The Standards of Medical Care in Diabetes and Clinical Practice Recommendations are on care.diabetesjournals.org.

 Subscription information for the American Diabetes Journals is available on the website.
-You may also call 1-800-232-3472 and select option one, 8:30 a.m. to 8 p.m.
+You may also call 1-800-232-3472 and select option 1, 8:30 a.m. to 8 p.m.
 ET, Monday–Friday.
 View journal articles without an online subscription.